jackyzha0/quartz/content/notes/normalisation.md

 - use normalisation to verify your logical design
 	- to ensure you haven't missed anything

-# 1 Pros ans cons
+# 1 Pros and cons

 + frees from anomalies
 + separates data the belong to different entities